MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/customize-dev/customize-visualizations-dashboards.md

 ---
 title: "Customize visualizations and dashboards (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "Learn about configuring dashboards in such a way that enables you to view data from multiple areas of Dynamics 365 for Customer Engagement such as sales, marketing, and service.
-You can even adjust the data displayed in visualizations and dashboards per your business requirements by applying filters. " ms.custom: "" ms.date: 10/31/2017 ms.reviewer: "" ms.service: "crm-online" ms.suite: "" ms.tgt_pltfrm: "" ms.topic: "article"
+You can even adjust the data displayed in visualizations and dashboards per your business requirements by applying filters. " ms.custom: ms.date: 10/31/2017 ms.reviewer: ms.service: crm-online ms.suite: ms.tgt_pltfrm: ms.topic: article
 applies_to:
-  - "Dynamics 365 for Customer Engagement (online)"
+  - Dynamics 365 for Customer Engagement (online)
 helpviewer_keywords:
-  - "visualizations"
+  - visualizations
-  - "charts"
+  - charts
-  - "dashboards"
+  - dashboards
 ms.assetid: 275d803b-68ea-41d0-9a31-e0adbb9c1815
 caps.latest.revision: 37
-author: "KumarVivek"
+author: KumarVivek
-ms.author: "kvivek"
+ms.author: kvivek
-manager: "amyla"
+manager: amyla
 search.audienceType:
   - developer
 search.app: